alex-r-bigelow/sanitized-wrangling-codes/codes.md

 	- "Sets of nodes can be derived from domain knowledge, parts of label, and additional data in tables for each node type."
 	- "Different groups of users fall into usage patterns, which emerges out of the dataset once its coded and analyzed"
 	- "Viewed as a grouped dataset, each neuron cell + its axons/dendrites can be seen as a tree, and there's a set of these trees"
-	- "mentions o frelated symptoms/events over time"
+	- "mentions of related symptoms/events over time"

 ## DOESNT_COUNT_AS_DATA.
 Many people don't feel that what they work with "counts as data"
   - Common refrain while soliciting survey participation at both technical conferences, as well as through deployment across the University